WomenPlusPlus/deploy-impact-23-shift-1/README.md

 # frontend

 - create first user from supabase.com/dashboard in the authentication/users menu
+- send the signup request to backend with this data (for now you can use the test.rest - test case Mauro provided):
+{ "username": "email address of the user you created in supabase", "password": "User UID that you find in the supabase dashboard where you created the first user", "email": "email address of the user you created in supabase", "is_staff": "true" }
+- we need a better process for creating the first admin user!!!

 using docker:
  - TBD: getting the env variables to the docker image